QuantEcon/lecture-source-jl/rst_files/mccall_model_with_separation.rst

 Exercise 1
 ----------

-Using the `compute_reservation_wage` function mentioned earlier in the lecture, we can create an array for reservation wages for different values of :math:`c`, :math:`\beta` and :math:`\alpha` and plot the results like so
+Using the `solve_mccall_model` function mentioned earlier in the lecture, we can create an array for reservation wages for different values of :math:`c`, :math:`\beta` and :math:`\alpha` and plot the results like so